isomerpages/ogp/_our-products/Health Appointment System.md

 #### Impact

 * 657 clinics enrolled (1 in 2 CHAS clinics)
-* 473 appointments created
+* Close to 500 appointments created
-* 172 vaccinations actualised
+* Close to 200 vaccinations actualised

 #### Team